GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 2. [Datalink]
 1. [Physical]

-The Session Layer is the ......
+The <label style="color:red">Session Lay</label> is the network dialog controller.
+It was designed to establish maintain an Synchronize the interaction between communicating system.

-The Presentation Layer were designed to handle syntax and semantics of the information changes between the systems.
-It was designed for data translation, encrib..., deceleration and compression.
+The <label style="color:red">Presentation Layer</label> were designed to handle syntax and semantics of the information changes between the systems.
+It was designed for data translation, Encryption, decryption and compression.

 <h1 style="color:grey">Details in Network Layer</h1>